coreboot/coreboot/Documentation/infrastructure/builders.md

-There are a number of builds handled by the coreboot jenkins builders, for a number of different projects - coreboot, flashrom, memtest86+, em100, etc.  Many of these have builders for their current master branch as well as Gerrit and [Coverity](coverity.md) builds.
+There are a number of builds handled by the coreboot jenkins builders, for a number of different projects - coreboot, flashrom, memtest86+, em100, etc.  Many of these have builders for their current main branch as well as Gerrit and [Coverity](coverity.md) builds.